 How do companies manage fixed assets?

 Typically, fixed assets are tagged with a number or barcode that links to an entry in the company’s fixed asset register.
-Transactions and activities related to each asset — acquisitions, disposals, upgrades/repairs, thefts, accidents and depreciation/amortization — are all recorded on the fixed asset register.
+Transactions and activities related to each asset—acquisitions, disposals, upgrades/repairs, thefts, accidents, and depreciation/amortization—are all recorded on the fixed asset register.
 Companies increasingly use fixed asset management software to manage their asset register, largely because it provides a more automated and less error-prone method than manually tracking assets in spreadsheets.

 What is the role of a fixed asset manager?